wizeline/wize-docs/interview-process/engineers/on-site/markdown.md

 #### Deliverables

-Use any languages that you like and present it any from you like
+To the candidate: is encouraged to use any programming language you feel comfortable with and present it in any way you like.

+*IMPORTANT:*Since we are trying to mature this process, the proposal is to go with the desktop app since the UI or API may take more time.

 ##### Desktop app
-The desktop app (command-line or GUI) should be able to receive a markdown input and generate a html output
+The desktop app (command-line or GUI) should be able to receive a markdown input and generate an html output in any form (file or in the console).

-##### Web app
+##### ~Web app~
-The web app should get an html input in any form and generate a html output.
-The candidate may choose 2 things here:
+~The web app should get an html input in any form and generate an html output.
+The candidate may choose 2 things here:~
-- Build a very simple UI to load the markdown input and show the html output or
+- ~Build a very simple UI to load the markdown input and show the html output~ ~or~
-- Build an API
+- ~Build an API~

 ## Ideas for New/Changed Requirements